Prime Numbers – Definition with Examples

 In this case, a chart of prime numbers 1-100 will look like the next illustration.

-List of Prime Numbers
+List of prime numbers

 While there is no complete list of all prime numbers, as there is an endless amount of options, we can help you with the most common variants.

-List of Prime Numbers between 1 and 100
+List of prime numbers 1 to 100

 The lowest prime number is 2.

-List of Prime Numbers between 1 and 200
+List of prime numbers 1 and 200

-Prime Numbers between 1 and 1000
+Prime numbers between 1 and 1000

 Many features differentiate a prime number from a composite number.
 A prime number definition states it is a natural number greater than 1 with just two factors.
 Meanwhile, composite numbers are greater than 1 with more than two factors.
 So, they can be easily divisible by more than two factors.